 - A general rule, chill the pastry any time it has had a chance of becoming warm.
 After rolling it out, chill again before lining the pie pan.
 And keep the pastry lined pan in the fridge until you are ready to fill and bake the pie.
 Pop the chilled pie in a very hot oven.

 Me and my apple pie.
-A few years ago when my hair was long 🙂
+A few years ago 🙂